MINIMUM QUALIFICATIONS, SUBSTITUTIONS, CONDITIONS OF EMPLOYMENT & APPEAL RIGHTS:

-Two years of general clerical experience which MUST include providing direct information/ customer service to the general public in an administrative or office support role demonstrating high level decision making and multitasking.
+Two years of *general clerical* experience which MUST include providing direct information/ customer service to the general public in an administrative or office support role demonstrating high level decision making and multitasking.
+(Experience must be clearly described within the work experience section of your application in order to receive credit.
+Part-time experience will be prorated.)

 **General clerical duties may include: the accurate and timely completion and processing of documents and information electronically; scheduling; accepting reservations or accepting registrations; reception and intake; record keeping and maintenance; meeting arrangements; document creation, word processing; gathering, coding, computing, entering, verifying, and reporting data and information; ordering, issuing, and inventorying items; information release; screening documents and supporting information to determine eligibility, authenticity, or identity.